Making the report:

-A student who would prefer seeking services that are private, and confidential in nature are advised to contact Drake’s Counseling and Health Services at 515 271-3864 or Polk County Crisis and Advocacy Services at 515-286-3600.
-Federal law sets forth that medical providers, victim advocates and counselors [and clergy] are to maintain confidentiality, so the listed resources are not required to report an assault to the Dean of Students, Drake Security, or the Des Moines Police Department.
+A student who would prefer seeking services that are private, and confidential in nature are advised to contact Drake’s Counseling and Health Services at 515 271-3864, Polk County Crisis and Advocacy Services at 515-286-3600 or Violence Intervention Partner peer-based advocacy services at 515-512-2972.
+Federal law sets forth that medical providers, victim advocates and counselors [and clergy] are to maintain confidentiality, so the listed resources are not required to report an assault to the Dean of Students, Drake Department of Public Safety, or the Des Moines Police Department.

-However, if a student reports a sexual assault to University staff, including a resident assistant, hall coordinator, Director of Fraternity and Sorority Life, Director of Residence Life, the Coordinator for Sexual Violence Response, Coordinator of Title IX or any other member of the Student Life staff, the incident will be reported to the Dean of Students.
+However, if a student reports a sexual assault to University staff, including a resident assistant, hall coordinator, Director of Fraternity and Sorority Life, Director of Residence Life, the Coordinator for Sexual Violence Response, Title IX Coordinator, or any other member of the Student Life staff, the incident will be reported to the Dean of Students.
 These staff members are obligated under the federal legislation of Title IX, including the Campus Security Act, to report the incident.
-The Dean of Students may in turn report the assault to Campus Security and the Des Moines Police.
+The Dean of Students may in turn report the assault to Drake Department of Public Safety and the Des Moines Police.

 While the Clery Act requires mandatory reporting by these staff members of an alleged assault, the personal identity of the alleged victim can remain confidential.

 Off-campus conduct may subject students to University disciplinary proceedings.
 Prosecution by external [criminal] authorities may also occur, which could lead to imprisonment.
 Criminal sanctions may also be imposed on assailants and civil damages may be awarded to victims of sexual assault.